Chicago vs Dallas

 Which city has higher STR taxes — Chicago or Dallas?

 Chicago charges 10.5% combined city tax (4.5% Hotel Accommodations + 6% Shared Housing Surcharge) + 1% Cook County, while Dallas charges 13% Hotel Occupancy Tax (7% city + 6% state).
-Compare the full breakdown in the table above.
+Notably, Chicago benefits from automatic platform tax collection, while hosts in Dallas must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?